The Bankrate promise

-If you have children under age 18, having a life insurance policy can provide financial support if you were to pass away unexpectedly.
-The money can be used to pay for child care, pay for the child’s education or however you see fit.
+If you have children, having a life insurance policy in place may provide financial support if you were to pass away unexpectedly.
+The money can be used to pay for child care, educational expenses or for whatever your beneficiary sees fit.
 In this case, a term life insurance policy may be a good option to consider, because it could be specifically tailored to expire once children become independent.

 Young adults who want cheap coverage

-Individuals who are young and healthy pay the cheapest life insurance premiums.
-Buying a policy at a young age can help you lock in a more affordable rate for the future.
-For young adults, a term life insurance policy with the option to convert to permanent coverage may be a good solution.
+Individuals who are young and healthy typically pay the cheapest life insurance premiums.
+Buying a policy at a young age may help you lock in a more affordable rate for the future.
+For young adults, a term life insurance policy with the option to convert to permanent coverage may be a good option to consider.

 Adults with significant debt

-If you are an adult who has many debts, whether through a mortgage, loan or credit card, having life insurance is valuable.
-It will protect your loved ones from assuming your debt if you were to pass away.
+If you are an adult who has many debts, whether through a mortgage, loan or credit card, having life insurance could protect your loved ones from assuming your debt if you were to pass away.
 Note that some of your expenses, like credit card debt, won’t necessarily be your loved ones’ responsibility if you pass away — it is either paid off by the estate or becomes the responsibility of the joint account holder, if there is one.

 Seniors who want to pay for their funeral

-Past a certain age, it becomes more difficult for seniors to purchase life insurance, especially for those with health complications.
-But for seniors who want to pay for their own funeral expenses, buying final expense coverage is beneficial.
+Past a certain age, it becomes more difficult for seniors to purchase life insurance, especially those with health complications.
+But for seniors who want to pay for their own funeral expenses, buying final expense coverage may be beneficial.
 It lowers your family’s financial burden when you pass away, and it also allows you to make arrangements for your own funeral.

 How much life insurance do I need?

 Everyone has different life insurance needs.
-When you purchase life insurance, you will need to determine how much coverage is appropriate for your situation.
-Many experts recommend basing your life insurance coverage on your salary, but there are other factors you need to look at.
-Here are some things to consider when deciding how much life insurance to purchase:
+When you purchase life insurance, you may want to determine how much coverage is appropriate for your situation.
+Many experts recommend basing your life insurance coverage on your salary, but there are other factors you may want to look at.
+The following considerations could be beneficial when deciding how much life insurance to purchase:

 - Your debts: If you pass away with outstanding debts, the amount you owe may not be automatically erased.
 In some cases, it may get passed down to your family members.
 For this reason, you may want to ensure that you have enough life insurance coverage to pay off your debts, such as a mortgage, business loan, credit cards, medical bills, etc.

-- Your children’s education costs: If you have children, consider the cost of their future education when choosing your life insurance coverage.
+- Your children’s education costs: If you have children, you may want to consider the cost of their future education when choosing your life insurance coverage.
 If your kids currently attend private school, you might want to get enough life insurance coverage to pay the remaining tuition.
-The same goes for your kids’ college tuition if you want to help them pay for school, rather than relying entirely on loans.
+The same goes for your kids’ college tuition if you want to help them pay for school.

-- Your funeral plans: Some people have preferences when it comes to their end of life expenses and burial.
-For example, if you intend to enter an assisted living facility when you get older, or you know you want an elaborate funeral, consider that when you buy life insurance.
-Otherwise, your end of life costs will be based on what your family members can afford, and knowing that those costs are covered can give you peace of mind as you get older.
+- Your funeral plans: Some people have specific preferences when it comes to their end of life expenses and burial wishes.
+For example, if you intend to enter an assisted living facility when you get older or know you want an elaborate funeral, you may want to consider that when you buy life insurance.

 If you are not sure how much life insurance coverage you need, consider using an online life insurance coverage calculator.
 You will input some basic information, like your income, expected burial costs and the number of children you have, and the calculator will estimate how much coverage may be right for your situation.